trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

    - Otherwise, make sure that your node and baker are running.

-   - Verify that the staked balance of your account is at least 6,000 tez by running the command `octez-client get staked balance for my_baker`.
+   - Verify that the staked balance of your baker account is at least 6,000 tez by running the command `octez-client get staked balance for my_baker`.
    If the response is less than 6,000 tez, you have not staked enough.
    Ensure that you are registered as a delegate and stake more tez, retaining a small amount for transaction fees.
    If necessary you can get more from the faucet.